joshuacoven/Query_The_Census/README.md

 # Sample code to use the Census API
-* Has examples for tract, zip, and county levels
+* Has examples for tract, county, puma levels for the acs5 tables
-* Uses the ACS 5 year detailed survey
+* Has example for puma level acs1 pums
+* has example for puma level land area